book review

 Each bicycle is accompanied by explanitory notes by Jan Heine, providing both historical and technical information.
 Jan will be known to readers as the editor of Bicycle Quarterly, which first appeared in the summer of 2002 and quickly established itself as one of the few intelligent cycling magazines.

 I learned a lot from this delightful book.
 I see now that I simply must have another bicycle ... a randonneur.
 And a proper French one at that.
-Since all but one of the constructeurs featured are out of business, I guess you know which one it is going to be.
-Below, Alex Singer (p.55):
+I have a special hankering for an Alex Singer, like the one below (featured on p.55).

 I have just one wish to express to M. Praderes and Heine.
 More!
 Please, carry on.
 I would love to see a sequel, possibly covering British, American, and Japanese builders of note.
 (I have a couple of bikes lined up for you ... call me any time.)